Carmel, Ohio

 Carmel is an unincorporated community in Highland County, in the U.S. state of Ohio.

+Carmel, Ohio is the birthplace of the Carmelites, a distinct community often labelled as a subgroup of Melungeons.

 History

 A post office was established at Carmel in 1856, and remained in operation until it was discontinued in 1913.
 The community took its name from the local Mount Carmel church.